Bethan Ellis

-Bethan Louisa Ellis (born 7 July 1999) is an English cricketer who currently plays for Warwickshire and The Blaze.
-She plays primarily as a right-arm medium bowler, as a well as a right-handed lower-order batter.
-She has previously played for Shropshire, Worcestershire and Derbyshire.
+Bethan Louisa Ellis (born 7 July 1999) is an English cricketer who currently plays for Warwickshire.
+She plays primarily as a right-arm medium bowler, as a well as a right-handed top-order batter.
+She has previously played for Shropshire, Worcestershire, Derbyshire, Lightning and Central Sparks.

 Early life

 Ellis was born on 7 July 1999, and grew up in Leamington Spa, Warwickshire.
 She has a degree in Sports Science from the University of Birmingham.